Look forward to singing with you in 2018

 - 4pm-5.30pm (open to all new members and all voices, we need sopranos).
 Tickets can be purchased from the Discovery Centre. £5.50 per session or buy in advance for full term.

 Both these choirs are now very busy and we are starting a waiting list.
 Best to buy your tickets for the full term to ensure your place.
-At present new members are being accepted but this will change, so come now and start singing with us.
+At present new members are being accepted.
+Come now and start singing with us.

 Looking for an evening choir: go to: www.eastleighfusionchoir.co.uk